Lincoln Library Collection Development Policy

 In an effort to freely provide materials and access to resources representing diverse and sometimes controversial opinions on an issue, materials will not be excluded because of political, social, religious, or moral ideas expressed within.
 The library’s acquisition of an item is not an endorsement of the item’s content, but rather an expression of the library’s support of intellectual freedom.
 The library has a responsibility to protect the rights of all users and therefore does not limit the scope of its collection; neither are materials placed in restricted areas because some individuals may object to their content.
 Responsibility for a child’s use of library materials lies solely with his or her parent or guardian.

-The library adheres to the First Amendment to the Constitution as well as principles of intellectual freedom adopted by the American Library Association:
+The library adheres to the First Amendment to the Constitution as well as the principles of intellectual freedom adopted by the American Library Association:

 - Library Bill of Rights